-As of the beginning of December the hospital has an active medical staff of nine, including two specialists in phyical medicine, two full-time residents, two clinical assistants, a radiologist, prosthetics specialist and a specialist in medical electronics.
-In addition there are a number of consultants and some tion and splint making.
+As of the beginning of December the hospital has an active medical staff of nine, including two specialists in phyical medicine, two fulltime residents, two clinical assistants, a radiologist, prosthetics specialist and a specialist in medical electronics.
+In addition there are a number of consultants and some 275 doctors (courtesy staff) on the hospital's open medical staff.